sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Baer2020] Christian Bär. *The Faddeev-LeVerrier algorithm and the Pfaffian*.
               :arxiv:`2008.04247`, 2020.

 ..
-[BFS2015]  M. Bardet, J-C. Faugère, B. Salvy.
-              *On the complexity of the F5 Gröbner basis algorithm*, Journal of Symbolic Computation, 2015

-..
 [BaKi2001] Bakalov and Kirillov, *Lectures on tensor categories and modular functors*,
             AMS (2001).